-The word validation has been cropping up everywhere I turn for the past two weeks and it is a piece of Dare 13.
+The word validation has been cropping up everywhere I turn for the past two weeks.
 It’s something that I’ve struggled with for years.
 I always thought empathy and validation were essentially the same thing.
 I tended to be pretty good on the empathy front so I assumed that my empathy was in fact validating my kids.
 After all, I was listening, naming their feelings, trying to connect on an emotional level.
 I was telling them I understood why they felt the way they did, and then I would share how I saw the situation.

 Wrong.
 (That is the sharing how I saw the situation part).